junxit/us-congress-code/title-26/chapter-1/sec-45a.md

 ### References in Text

 The Alaska Native Claims Settlement Act, referred to in subsec. (c)(6), is Pub.
 L. 92–203, Dec.
 18, 1971, 85 Stat.
-688, as amended, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
+688, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under section 1601 of Title 43 and Tables.
 The date of the enactment of this paragraph, referred to in subsec. (e)(4), is the date of enactment of Pub.
 L. 103–66, which was approved Aug.
 10, 1993.

 ### Amendments